NeonOrbit/Dexplore/README.md

 A dex analyzing library for finding obfuscated classes and methods at runtime.

 ### Description
-With the help of dexplore, you can develop portable apps (eg: xposed module) for any obfuscated codes.
-It will automatically find obfuscated classes/methods dynamically based on your provided query.
-Additionally, the command line tool can make your reverse-engineering work easier.
-It can also de-compile apps partially, which is faster and less resource extensive.
+Dexplore is a java library designed for analyzing and finding obfuscated classes and methods.
+The library can automatically locate obfuscated classes and methods based on specific queries, enabling developers to create portable apps, such as xposed modules, for any obfuscated codebase.
+Additionally, Dexplore offers a command-line tool that provides the capability to perform static analysis and app de-compilation.
+The tool is also capable of extracting specific class files and resources, resulting in a faster and less resource-intensive process.

-**Supported types:** apk, dex, odex, oat, zip
+**Supported types:** apk, dex, odex, oat, zip.
+**Supported inputs:** file path, byte buffer (in-memory dex).

 ## Usage
-Check latest version of dexplore from the release page.
+Please check the latest version of dexplore from the release page.

 ### Library
 Library dependency